-What is the School Library System?In 1984 the New York State Legislature established School Library Systems.
-Currently 41 School Library Systems exist around the state.
+In 1984, the New York State Legislature established School Library Systems.
+Currently, 40 School Library Systems exist around the state.
 The systems are based within each BOCES and the five Big City School Districts.
-School Library System is a state funded program providing a variety of resources for the school library and the school librarian.
+School Library System is a state-funded program providing a variety of resources for the school library and the school librarian.
 Funding comes from the library component of the New York State budget.
-Resources available from the School Library System include system wide databases, and regional resource sharing for all member libraries.
+Resources available from the School Library System include databases, and regional resource sharing for all member libraries.

 Download the following documents in Adobe Acrobat PDF

 At Eastern Suffolk BOCES Co-Ser 516 Library Services/Media is a shared service for the purchase and use of online databases to the students, teachers and librarians in each of the participating buildings.
-The Virtual Reference Collection (VRC) is a selection of databases and special software that permits the user to log in with the same password for each of the different databases, and then continue to search moving from one to another.
+The Virtual Reference Collection (VRC) is a selection of databases and special software that permits the user to log in with the same password for each of the different databases, and then continue to search, moving from one to another.